Imielin (housing estate)

-Imielin (/pl/) is a housing estate in the Ursynów district of Warsaw, Poland, within the City Information System area of Ursynów-Centrum.
+Imielin (/pl/) is a housing estate in Warsaw, Poland, within the Ursynów district, forming part of the City Information System area of Ursynów-Centrum.
 Its a high-rise multifamily residential area.
-It includes the Imielin station of the Warsaw Metro rapit transit system.
-The area was developed between 1976 and 1981.
+The neighbourhood includes the Imielin station of the Warsaw Metro rapit transit system.
+It was developed between 1976 and 1981.

 History

 The Thomas the Apostle Church, built between 1995 and 2001.

-The area was incorporated into Warsaw on 14 May 1951.

-Between 1976 and 1981, the housing esatate of Imielin, was developed with high-rise apartment buildings.
-They were placed between Ciszewskiego Street, Komisji Edukacji Narodowej Avenue, Płaskowickiej Street, and Pileckiego Street.
+The area was incorporated into the city of Warsaw on 14 May 1951.
+Between 1976 and 1981, the housing estate of Imielin was developed between Ciszewskiego Street,Komisji Edukacji Narodowej Avenue, Płaskowickiej Street, and Pileckiego Street.
+It consisted of mid- and high-rise apartment buildings, ranging from 4 to 16 storeys.
+The neighbourhood was designed by A. Fabierkiewicz, P. Jankowski, E. Sander-Krysiak, and S. Stefanowicz, and developed by the Capital City Association of Housing Construction (Polish: Stołeczny Związek Budownictwa Mieszkaniowego).
 It was named after the historic neighbourhood of Imielin, located to the east, and dating to at least 15th century.